depasquale-lab/EK125/Week7A.md

 ```

 If a DataFrame object is large, which it frequently will be if read from a file, the first 5 rows can be viewed using the `head()` method, and the last 5 rows can be viewed using the `tail()` method.

+Frequently `DataFrames` are created by reading in data from a .csv (comma separated value) file or spreadsheet file, which we will focus on later in the class.